BLS vs CPR: What is the Best for Ontario healthcare

 Ready to get certified?

-We run BLS (Heart & Stroke / Red Cross) and Standard First Aid + CPR Level C classes across Ontario with weekday, evening, and weekend options.
-If you’re unsure which course your employer or school accepts, we’ll check for you and place you in the right session.
+We run BLS and Standard First Aid + CPR Level C/AED classes across Ontario with weekday, evening, and weekend options.
+If you’re unsure which course your employer or school accepts, we’ll help you choose the right one.